-Plywood is also available in four grades (as discussed earlier), which gives you the option of picking the most suitable one for your project.
+Plywood is also available in four grades (as discussed earlier), allowing you to pick the most suitable one for your project.

 OSB has a rough, textured finish, but plywood is the opposite.
 It can have multiple styles and appearances, all determined by the outer layers.

-Top-quality plywood usually has hardwood sheets on the faces like birch, maple, or beech and makes visible surfaces like walls, ceilings, and furniture have a premium finish.
+Top-quality plywood usually has hardwood sheets like birch, maple, or beech on the faces.
+It makes visible surfaces like walls, ceilings, and furniture have a premium finish.

 With low-quality softwood on the outer layers, plywood may have knots, defects, and rough surfaces, so it is not ideal for exposed surfaces.
 It would work well when installing the boards underneath tiles or siding to hide the defects.

-OSB is similar to low-quality plywood on appearance, so it is ideal for installing underneath a finish material like tiles or siding.
+OSB is similar to low-quality plywood in appearance, so it is ideal for installing underneath a finish material like tiles or siding.

-If you’re not planning on covering your walls, I recommend taking a look at OSB panels in your local home-improvement store to see if you’re comfortable with how it looks.
+If you’re not planning on covering your walls, look at OSB panels in your local home improvement store to ensure you’re comfortable with how they look.

 Even though both boards are easy to use, OSB has limited uses because it is ideal for constructing walls, ceilings, and floors.
 You can use it in other areas, but construction work is its specialty.

 However, plywood is more diverse.
-You can use it for flooring, roofing, building walls, making furniture, cabinetry, and many others.
+You can use it for flooring, roofing, building walls, furniture-making, cabinetry, etc.

 On the other hand, plywood is not as water-resistant as OSB but dries quicker and returns to its original shape when dry.

-Aside from that, plywood is generally lighter than OSB but lacks consistency when it comes to thickness due to the varying number of layers.
+Aside from that, plywood is generally lighter than OSB but lacks consistency regarding thickness due to the varying number of layers.
 However, both have relatively the same load strength.

 It is worth noting that plywood is a tried and tested product that has been around for a long time and is known to last 50+ years.
 OSB is relatively new, so it lacks a proven track record for durability.